 Figure 2.
 Combined Hyperlipidemia.
-Increased LDL Cholesterol and TG randomized controlled trials demonstrating that combination therapy with fibrates or niacin reduces cardiovascular disease to a greater extent than statin monotherapy.
-In fact as noted above, three recent outcome studies adding either niacin or fenofibrate to statin therapy failed to demonstrate additional benefit (see section on the effect of lipid lowering drugs on cardiovascular events for details).
-However, many experts believe that further improvements in the lipid profile will be beneficial and that the studies completed so far should not be considered definitive as they had flaws such as not treating patients with the appropriate lipid profile.
-When using combination therapy one must be aware that the addition of either fibrates or niacin to statin therapy may increase the risk of myositis [145].
+Increased LDL Cholesterol and TG

+Often monotherapy is not sufficient to completely normalize the lipid profile.
+For example, with statin therapy one may often lower the LDL cholesterol to goal but the non-HDL cholesterol, HDL cholesterol, and triglycerides remain in the abnormal range.
+Currently, there are no randomized controlled trials demonstrating that combination therapy with fibrates or niacin reduces cardiovascular disease to a greater extent than statin monotherapy.
+In fact, as noted above, three outcome studies adding either niacin or fenofibrate to statin therapy failed to demonstrate additional benefit while two trials with omega-3-fatty acids showed benefit (see section on the effect of lipid lowering drugs on cardiovascular events for details).
+Many experts believe that further improvements in the lipid profile will be beneficial and that the studies completed so far should not be considered definitive as they had flaws such as not treating patients with the appropriate lipid profile.
+When using combination therapy one must be aware that the addition of either fibrates or niacin to statin therapy may increase the risk of myositis [117].
 The increased risk of myositis is greatest when gemfibrozil is used in combination with statins.
 Fenofibrate has a much more modest risk and the FDA approved the use of fenofibrate in combination with moderate doses of statins.
-Additionally, in the ACCORD LIPID trial the combination of simvastatin and fenofibrate was well tolerated [116].
-The increased risk with niacin appears to be very modest and there is even a combination pill containing lovastatin and niacin available (Advicor).
-In the AIM-HIGH trial the risk of myositis was not increased in patients on the combination of niaspan and statin, whereas in the HPS2-Thrive trial myopathy was increased in the group treated with the combination of statin and niacin [119, 121].
+Additionally, in the ACCORD LIPID trial the combination of simvastatin and fenofibrate was well tolerated [74].
+The increased risk with niacin appears to be very modest.
+In the AIM-HIGH trial the risk of myositis was not increased in patients on the combination of Niaspan and statin, whereas in the HPS2-Thrive trial myopathy was increased in the group treated with the combination of statin and niacin [77, 79].
 The absolute risks of combination therapy are relatively modest if patients are carefully selected; in many patients at high risk for cardiovascular disease combination therapy may be appropriate.
-One should be aware of the steps listed in Table 6 that can reduce the potential for toxicity when one uses combination therapy.
+Notably, omega-3-fatty acids do not interact with statins or other drugs and hence do not have an increased risk when used in combination therapy.
+One should be aware of the steps listed in Table 10 that can reduce the potential for toxicity when one uses combination therapy.
 As with many decisions in medicine one needs to balance the benefits of therapy with the risks of therapy and determine for the individual patient the best approach.
 In deciding to use combination therapy a key focus is the non-HDL cholesterol level.
 When the LDL cholesterol is at goal but the non-HDL cholesterol is still markedly above goal it may be appropriate to resort to combination therapy in patients at high risk.